 Your eCommerce website has two audiences: your customers and search engines.
 If you want to maximize your organic traffic and conversions, you should satisfy both.

-While all websites can benefit from SEO, eCommerce sites have their own set of considerations.
+While all websites can benefit from SEO, eCommerce stores have their own set of considerations.
 If you’re ready to start climbing up the search rankings, we’ve outlined everything you need to get started optimizing your nopCommerce website.

 Introduction to eCommerce SEO